astrskai/astrsk-ai-docs/docs/provider/what-is-providers.md

 ## Accessing Providers

-You can manage and configure your AI providers within the application's settings page.
+You can manage and configure your AI providers by going to the Settings > Providers.

 ![Settings Page Navigation](./images/settings-page-navigation.png)
 *[Image placeholder: Shows navigation to the settings page where providers can be configured.]*

-This allows you to add new providers, update existing ones, and select which models are available for your sessions.
+This allows you to add new providers or update existing ones.